marobi/Pico_6502_v4_ehbasic/README.md

 BTW no real USB-keyboard yet.
 You need to use a terminal emulator on your system, like PuTTY, TeraTerm or something and ... you need to connect to the USB-A connector.
 No connection to the USB-C connector is required.
 The NEO6502 will be powered through the USB-A connector.

-I added a default 256 color palette according to these definitions: https://www.ditig.com/256-colors-cheat-sheet
+- I added a default 256 color palette according to these definitions: https://www.ditig.com/256-colors-cheat-sheet

-Breaking news:
 - Ehbasic allows for Mixed case programming.
 - A simple sprite engine has been added